 Fewer pop-ups for faster sites

-Moreover, annoying pop-ups don’t scare your readers away only, but Google may give you penalty, as well.
-By using a stylish form, you can allure your readers to convince for to opt in.
+Moreover, annoying pop-ups don’t scare your readers away only, but Google may give you penalties, as well.
+By using a stylish form, you can allure your readers to convince for to opt-in.
 Also, you should optimize your CTA appropriately.

 - Try a responsive theme so that you don’t have to worry much.

 - Optimizing images is a fruitful solution for a slower site.

 - You need to clear cache from your sites.
 There are plugins to do that job easily if you’re on WordPress.

 Not to mention that if you can make your site mobile-optimized, chances will get higher for more traffic.
 Giving an unforgettable experience throughout the mobile sites is a great option to engage users for future attachment.